GAO dismissed a protest recently that was the 38th docketed GAO bid protest action regarding a single solicitation.

 GAO’s decision is a good reminder that even if litigation seems endless, GAO’s deadlines are incredibly strict.

-And for what it is worth, GAO has not seen the end of this solicitation, not by a long shot.
+And for what it is worth, GAO has not seen the end of this solicitation.
 The 40th protest action related to this solicitation was filed May 13 and is currently open.